kbjiang/kbjiang.github.io/_posts/2022-06-01-book-notes-DL-Francois-Chollet.md

   - these enable deep learning to *easily* learn complex features *without feature engineering*, as opposed to shallow learning such as SVM.

 ### Chapter 2 The mathematical building blocks of neural networks
-- "It follows that you can interpret a neural network as a very complex geometric transformation in a high-dimensional space, implemented via a series of simple steps.- "Uncrumpling paper balls is what machine learning is about: finding neat representations for complex, highly folded data *manifolds* in high-dimensional spaces"
+- "It follows that you can interpret a neural network as a very complex geometric transformation in a high-dimensional space, implemented via a series of simple steps...Uncrumpling paper balls is what machine learning is about: finding neat representations for complex, highly folded data *manifolds* in high-dimensional spaces"
 <figure>
 <img src="../assets/images/chap02-uncrumple-paper.png" style="width:50%">
 <figcaption>Fig 2.14 Crumpled ball of two sheets of paper, blue and red.
 Each layer of NN represents a simple transformation that unscrumples the ball a little bit. </figcaption>